-Overtraining hinders strength gains.
+1.Overtraining hinders strength gains.

 Try this.
-Go in the gym and do a 5×5 squat/bench/bench press/overhead press workout with 80% of your max.
-Then go the VERY NEXT day and try to repeat it.
-Oh, well……R.I.P.
+Go to the gym and do a 5×5 workout with 80% of your max.
+Then try to repeat the same on the next day.
+R.I.P.

-To put this into perspective imagine that you can bench press 80 kg for 1-2 reps.
-50% of that are 40 kg.
-Do you really think bench press sets done with 40 kg will produce some amazing growth or strength increase?
+To put this into perspective, imagine that you can bench press 80kg for 1-2 reps.
+50% of that equals 40kg.
+Do you really think that bench press sets with 40kg will produce amazing growth or strength increase?

-It’s pure bro-science.
+2.It’s pure bro-science.

-Obviously, using a muscle group more frequently will cause it to adapt somehow.
-However, there is zero evidence than overtraining will produce faster growth than “normal training” in the grand scheme of things.
-Both approaches seem to be equal when it comes to long term progress.
+Obviously, training a muscle group more frequently will result in some form of adaptation.
+However, there is zero evidence that overtraining will produce faster growth than “normal training” in the long run.
+Both approaches appear equal when it comes to long term progress.

-The Team 3D Alpha method requires you to overtrain and then rest.
-According to the mainstream method you don’t overtrain but maintain a steady overload.
+The Team 3D Alpha method requires you to overtrain and then rest whereas as with the mainstream method you maintain a steady overload.
 Therefore, the overall work is often the same.

-The comments are just ridiculous and don’t really prove anything
+3.The comments are just ridiculous and don’t prove anything.

 “i have been doing this aggressive overtraining for a month i clearly see my muscles grow bigger and bigger every day.